Quick links

 Interests

-• I play the drum kit and the bass, ranging from Duke Ellington, Stevie Wonder and Jamiroquai to Oasis, Deep Purple and Nightwish (it is my secret anti-stress therapy).
+• I play the drum kit and the bass guitar, ranging from Duke Ellington, Stevie Wonder and Jamiroquai to Oasis, Deep Purple and Nightwish (it is my secret anti-stress therapy).

 • Fond of rock and jazz music and history, I created and hosted a weekly show, called “Voulez-vous danser?” on Radio-Cité, the Edmonton francophone community radio (2018-2019).

-When not producing pedagogical material, taking care of my treasured daughter, dancing, or playing music (in that order), I may be reading a dictionary, a grammar book, or an umpteenth book about geopolitics or religion.
+When not producing pedagogical material, taking care of my treasured child, dancing, or playing music, I may be reading a dictionary (yes, what?), a grammar book, or an umpteenth book about jazz.